Celliwig/Reverse-Engineering/Acer/8730g/README.md

             0000:04d6     c3             ret
 </code>
 </td></tr></table></div>

 Which basically executes the command '0xc0', and then builds a result from bytes read from the MMIO address space.
 This result is returned and compared to a value read from the same data table used to provide the arguments for the 1st command.
-By re-implementing these 2 functions and the data table in 'C' (a flashrom port was developed in tandem) it was discovered that the second function returned 0x14c2.
+By re-implementing these 2 functions and the data table in 'C' (a flashrom[7] port was developed in tandem) it was discovered that the second function returned 0x14c2.
 This just happens to be the model/manufacturer id. for the SPI ROM, so command '0xc0' is get JEDEC id.
 So what about the 1st command '0x5a'?
 Well, it's called in a loop passing data from a table to the command, and stops when if gets a matching JEDEC id.
 This could be a command to configure the MCU for the SPI ROM, or it's a lock function to grant access, I'm not entirely sure.
 The data to initialise the MCU does appear to be obscured to a certain degree, the out of order loading of addresses, the fact that the data appears to be padded with reduntant values, and the fact that JEDEC id is checked last, possibly?
 More work is needed to understand this further, one possibility is to replace the ROM with one of the other supported ICs and see whether the MCU needs to be initialised using the existing selected parameters, or if a different set is needed.

 So back to the original function.
 It starts by disabling the power button from shutting down the device, and it then initialises MCU2 as previously discussed.
 I/O port 0x66 is then probed, I'm not sure what this does apart from the fact that this port, along with 0x62, are routed to MCU1 by the ICH so this is probably also the WPCE775.
 It then reinitialises the LPC FWH with the same parameters as before.
 After that it executes another command, '0x10', through the MMIO interface.
 This is another obscure command as the arguments are hardcoded, 0x55AACDBE.
 While the function of most commands were determined by examining how they were called from phlash, this was actually discovered from analysis of text 'files', specifically the text header at the start of this data suffix (listed earlier), and also the 'WFlash.DAT' file from the 'Winflash6' installer (included in the original zipfile).